RasaHQ/rasa-calm-demo/data/prompts/PROMPT_README.md

 ## E2E Test Results

-The following are the results of the e2e tests conducted for different models using the prompts:
+The following are the results of the e2e tests conducted for different models using designated prompts:

 | Model   | Accuracy | Prompt file |
 |---------|----------|-------------|